carolekoziol/recipes/docs/breads/pizza_crusts.md

 1. In a large bowl, combine the water, yeast and sugar.
 Let stand until the mixture foams on top, about 5 minutes.
 2. In a food processor work with the plastic blade or the dough hook.
 Combine the flour and salt.
 Increase the speed to medium and add the yeast mixture until a soft ball forms.
-	- If you don’t have a food processor, make a well in the flour and salt and pour the liquids to the center.
+	- If you don’t have a food processor, make a well in the flour and salt and pour the liquids in the center.
 Work with your fingers gradually adding dry ingredients to the liquids.
 3. Remove the dough from the bowl and knead for a few minutes on a floured surface to prevent sticking.
 4. Place in a lightly oiled bowl and cover with a clean cloth.
 Let the dough rise for about 30 minutes.
 Cut the dough in half.
-	- Use the pizza dough immediately or refrigerate it (less than 48 hours),or place it in an airtight bag and freeze.
+	- Use the pizza dough immediately or refrigerate it (less than 48 hours), or place it in an airtight bag and freeze.
 5. Preheat your oven to 450°F.
 6. On a lightly floured work surface, roll out one piece of dough into an 8 inch disc.
 7. Add the pizza sauce and your choice of toppings.